formkit/docs-content/5.guides/export-and-restructure-inputs.md

 In this guide, we'll export the text input, and restructure it to better support a floating label design.

+The exported input definition itself is framework-agnostic.
+The framework-specific part is how you register that input with your FormKit config.

 ## Export via CLI

 FormKit comes with its own CLI to make exporting inputs a breeze.
 At the base directory of your project, run: